-- a.
+a.
 Interest coverage ratio: defined as adjusted EBITDA divided by financial expenses for the last twelve months of the period analyzed.
-This factor cannot be less than 3.0 times for 2019 and 2020, and 2.25x por the first quarter of 2021. - Leverage ratio: defined as net consolidated debt (current and non-current debt, net of debt issuance costs, less unrestricted cash and cash equivalents) divided by EBITDA for last twelve months.
-For each quarter of 2019, this factor cannot exceed 4.0 times; for each quarter of 2020 it cannot exceed 3.5 times, and for the first quarter of 2021 it cannot exceed 4.25 times.
+This factor cannot be less than 2.5 times.

+Leverage ratio: defined as net consolidated debt (current and non-current debt, net of debt issuance costs, less unrestricted cash and cash equivalents) divided by EBITDA for last twelve months.
+As of December 21, 2021, this ratio cannot exceed 4.25 times for the Senior Notes and 4.0 times for the bank debt.